 Gløgg – The Traditional Scandinavian Mulled Wine

-Gløgg (also alternatively spelled as ‘glögg’ in Swedish and Icelandic) is a traditional type of mulled wine made and served in Scandinavia.
-As such, it is tremendously popular in Denmark, Norway, and Sweden, especially throughout the Christmas holidays.
+Gløgg (also known as ‘glögg’ in Swedish and Icelandic) is a traditional type of mulled wine made and served in the Scandinavian countries.
+In the winter season it is an extremely popular beverage in Denmark, Norway, and Sweden.

-The principal ingredients used for making this type of mulled wine are sugar, red wine, cinnamon (or other spices such as cardamom), ginger, or bitter lemon or orange.
-The aforementioned ingredients are then added in a pot and boiled under a temperature ranging from 60 to 70 °C. Additionally, in the process of making gløgg aquavit (or schanps) is also preferred in the mix of ingredients.
+The main ingredients used for making this type of mulled wine are sugar, red wine, cinnamon (or other spices such as cardamom), ginger, and bitter lemon or orange.
+The aforementioned ingredients are then added in a pot and boiled under a temperature ranging from 60 to 70 °C. Additionally, in the process of making gløgg, aquavit (the Danish equivalent of the German ‘schanps’) is also preferred in the mix of ingredients.

-Gløgg can be either home made or purchased at most grocery stories in Denmark, Norway, or Sweden under a variety of recipes and flavours.
-Along the Christmas season, this Scandinavian type of mulled wine can be served along with ginger biscuits or raisins.
+Gløgg can be either home-made or purchased at almost all grocery stories in Denmark, Norway, or Sweden, under a great variety of recipes and flavours.
+Along the Christmas season, this Scandinavian type of mulled wine is best served alongside ginger biscuits or raisins.